-Fenway Partners recently became the latest victim in the SEC’s crackdown on fees, as first reported by the Wall Street Journal in April.
+Fenway Partners appears to be the latest victim in the SEC’s crackdown on fees, as first reported by the Wall Street Journal earlier this month.
 The rumor circling the air is that the Wells notice sent to Fenway was one of several recently sent to investment advisers, which would make sense if we believe former and current SEC officials like Bruce Karpati, who have said (in so many words) that enforcement action is the logical follow-up to troublesome exam findings.

 To date, the much-feared wave of enforcement action hasn’t materialized yet – save for a few fee-related splashes on Lincolnshire and, more notably, KKR – but the caveat is that cases take years to build.
 The SEC only just ended its exam initiative on private equity late last year, so let’s assume more Wells notices are in fact coming: how should a firm respond?

 An SEC Wells notice is a warning of impeding enforcement action, and gives the person or firm a chance to tell their side of the story before formal charges are filed.
 Working with outside counsel, a “Wells submission” provides the firm a valuable opportunity to begin mounting their defense.
 However, legal sources speaking to pfm about the best defense strategy here advise a few preliminary steps first.